StevenLambion/SwiftDux/Guides/Getting Started.md

 /// Publish actions to the store:

-let plan = ActionPlan<AppState> { store -> Publishers.Sequence<Action, Never> in
+let plan = ActionPlan<AppState> { store, completed in
+  let actions = [
+    actionA,
-  [actionA, actionB, actionC].publisher
+    actionB,
+    actionC
+  ]

-}
+  actions.publisher.send(to: store, receivedCompletion: completed) }

-/// In a View, dispatch the action plan like any other action:
+/// In a View, dispatch the plan like any other action:

 dispatch(plan)
 ```